 But in addition to this sensitivity, my mother’s culture has also imbued my cooking style with a certain robustness.
 While wastage is an absolute no-no, rustic indulgence is important.
-And that’s why I remain partial to desi ghee (clarified butter), mustard oil, raw and cooked red onions, and super spicy green peppers that burn your mouth like the sands of Sahara desert in the middle of summer at 12 pm in the afternoon.
+And that’s why I remain partial to desi ghee (clarified butter), mustard oil, raw and cooked red onions, and super spicy green peppers that burn your mouth like a dynamite going off on your tongue.

 From my father’s side, I have inherited the love of entertaining.
 My grandfather believed in feeding guests till they were absolutely ready to beg for mercy… just kidding!
 They always came back for seconds and thirds and even fourths.
 That is the hallmark of hospitality from Jammu and Kashmir.
 Long-grained basmati rice cooked to perfection for a biryani, lotus stems simmered in a rich yogurt gravy with whole spices, and flavorful Jammu Rajma served with mint chutney, yogurt, and raw marinated ginger… need I say more?

 Food is a passion for me… even if it is not always obvious.

 Most of the content on this blog is political.
 I write a lot about Feminism, the refugee crisis, issues of race and color, the state of my country, and conflict resolution among other things.
 Sometimes, I post recipes.
 But it is more the exception than the norm.